Water rates for residents in London are calculated based on the following:

 - Helping London’s water customers pay for water and wastewater charges one time that have occurred as a result of a plumbing failure in their homes.

-- The volume must be at least three times the average use
+- The monthly water usage during the plumbing failure is at least three times the average monthly consumption

 Aggregated Water Consumption